florentortiz/obsidian-vault/README.md

 # 🗃️ Obsidian Vault Template

 A minimalist yet powerful template for organizing your Obsidian vault, focusing on simplicity and efficiency.
-The key feature of this system is its **intentionally flat structure** with a strict one-level depth hierarchy, complemented by a robust tagging and linking system.
+The key feature of this system is its **intentionally controlled structure** with a two-level depth hierarchy, complemented by a robust properties and tagging system.

 ## ✨ Features

-- 📁 **Strictly Limited Hierarchy**: One-level depth maximum - no deep nested folders!
+- 📁 **Controlled Hierarchy**: Two-level depth maximum - keeps things organized yet simple!
-- 🏷️ Comprehensive and flexible tagging system
+- 🏷️ Properties-based organization with comprehensive tagging
 - 🔗 Strategic use of links and MOCs (Maps of Content)
 - 📝 Ready-to-use templates for different note types
 - 🚀 Easy to start, powerful to scale